developergb96/developergb96/README.md

 <p>I'm Brazilian, studying Higher Education in Information Systems ... 👣</p>
 <p>I am in constant evolution always in search of continuous improvements! 💡 </p>

-<p>I'm passionate about solving problems and learning. always open to new challenges and ready to face changes!! :heavy_check_mark:</p>
+<p>I am passionate about solving problems and learning. always looking for new challenges and ready to face the changes! :heavy_check_mark:</p>

 #### 🙏🏽 Buscando novas soluções para antigos problemas! 🤜🏽
 * 📍 From RJ living in Caxias